 The following should be avoided except in emergencies.
-If cases arise where these situations are unavoidable they should only occur with the full knowledge and consent of someone in charge at the activity/event or the young person's parent or adult at risk's carer.
+If cases arise where these situations are unavoidable they should only occur with the full knowledge and consent of someone in charge at the activity/event or the young person's parent or carer.
 For example, a young person sustains an injury and needs to go to hospital.
 (For late collection guidance see Appendix I)

-Avoid transporting young people and adults at risk in your car unless in a medical emergency
+Avoid transporting young people in your car unless in a medical emergency

-Avoid spending time alone with young people and adults at risk away from others
+Avoid spending time alone with young people and away from others